-Goal 6 - Engage the Community: Educate the community about housing issues, affordable housing opportunities, and available resources and programs.
+Goal 6 - Engage the Community: Educate and support the community on about housing issues, affordable housing opportunities, and available resources and programs.

 Policy 6.1: Continue to work with local and regional organizations and partners to engage in community outreach strategies to provide information on fair housing laws and programs, including community workshops and public awareness campaigns.